 - Keep your cat indoors.
 It should not be allowed to hunt, and should not be fed raw or undercooked meat.

 - Clean the litter box daily.
-If you do it yourself, wash your hands thoroughly afterward.
+If you do it yourself, wear gloves and wash your hands thoroughly afterward.

 - Control fleas (ask your vet how to do this).

 - Avoid playing with your cat in ways that may result in scratches or bites.
 If you do get scratched or bitten, wash the area right away.
 Don't let your cat lick your cuts or wounds.